-The University Library, Graduate Office and Writing Center are teaming up to offer a series of online workshops about literature reviews.
+In past semesters, the University Library, the Graduate Office, and the Writing Center have collaborated to offer a series of online workshops about literature reviews.
 Literature reviews are a way for writers in every discipline to synthesize their sources and show how their writing connects to existing research.
-Whether your literature review is meant to stand on its own or fit into a longer project like a thesis, dissertation, or article for publication, this workshop series will help provide you with the tools you need to succeed.
-Feel free to come to as many of these sessions as would be helpful for you.
-Please register in advance here.
+Whether a literature review is meant to stand on its own or fit into a longer project like a thesis, dissertation, or article for publication, this workshop series prepares students and faculty to improve their research and writing skills.
+The series comprises three workshops, described below.

 The first workshop in our series will focus on critical reading skills and styles of notetaking that can help you to synthesize your sources and write your literature review.
 We will talk about minimizing the amount of time you spend revisiting your sources and show you some tips for taking useful notes that make your writing process easier.